 When travelling aboard Aranui 3, please bear in mind that any itinerary is dependent upon tidal and prevailing weather conditions as well as the specific freight needs of each port, as such, the order of port visits can change without notice.
 Updated daily schedules ensure you always have the latest information.
 Similarly, there is no obligation to undertake any of the planned activities and alternatives are offered where possible.
-Not feeling up to a strenuous hike to the summit, then take a retail expedition to the markets or simply enjoy a couple of hours of deep sea fishing (optional).
+Not feeling up to a strenuous hike to the summit?
+Then take a retail expedition to the markets or simply enjoy a couple of hours of deep sea fishing (optional).

 Day 1

-Depart Papeete - Tahiti (9.30 am)
+Depart Papeete - Tahiti

-On-board welcome with refreshment cocktail and a Marquesan dance show around the swimming pool to meet and mingle with all passengers on the sundecks waiting to embark for a 14 day soft adventure cruise holiday.
+On board welcome with refreshment cocktail and a Marquesan dance show around the swimming pool.

-Day 2 Tuamotu Archipelago -
+Day 2

-Takapoto
+Tuamotu Archipelago - Fakaraya

-Takapoto is the first port of call for Aranui 3 on this fourteen days voyage of discovery.
-The ship will anchor outside the atoll and you will go ashore by tender.
-There will be a 15 minute walk to a magnificent white sandy beach where we will have a picnic.
-You can swim and snorkel in the translucent lagoon to watch the colourful ballet of tropical lagoon fish.
+In contrast to the mountainous landscape of Tahiti, the geologically older Tuamotus consist of enormous lagoons, surrounded by a small area of land around the fringe.
+Fakarava is the largest atoll in the archipelago and home to rich pearling grounds as well as an ideal location for swimming and snorkelling in the perfectly clear waters.
+When possible, scuba diving is also offered.
+At the village, the owner of the local pearl farm will display his wares and you can peruse these gems for yourself.

 Day 3

 At Sea

-You can relax with a book on one of the sun decks, swim in the small pool or enjoy the immense South Pacific.
-Balmy evenings mean reading in the lounge/ library of chatting with our on-board guide on Marquesan culture or archaeology.
-You'll probably spend many evenings socialising on the upstairs deck/bar with your fellow adventurers from around the world.
-The spirited Polynesian crew treat you like welcomed guests and proudly introduce you to their rich culture.
-Almost every night they sing and strum hypnotic Polynesian rhythms on their ukuleles and will teach you to move your hips to the hypnotic beat of the "tamure".
+During the crossing from the Tuamotu to the Marquesas, you will have the opportunity to attend lessons for dancing, and singing, or join a session with our onboard lecturer, followed by a Karaoke night.